Jolpan: Muri

 Muri (puffed rice) is made by heating sand in a pot, and then throwing in grains of rice.
 The rice may be washed in brine to provide seasoning.
 The rice puffs up and is separated from the sand by a strainer.
 It is served with hot milk or curd and jaggery or sugar.
-The puffed rice made from Bora saul is popularly known as Hurum.
+The puffed rice made from bora saul is popularly known as hurum.

 Xandoh guri

-(Assamese: সান্দহ গুৰি) It is prepared from Kola bora, Ghiu bora, Pakhi bora or Ronga bora (varieties of Bora saul).
-The rice is soaked for three to four days and then it is fried.
+(Assamese: সান্দহ গুৰি) It is prepared from kola bora, ghiu bora, pakhi bora or ronga bora (varieties of bora saul).
+The rice is soaked for three to four days and then fried.
 The fried rice is pounded in a dheki, a homemade wooden mill in Assam to pound grains, and sifted to dehusk.
-Now the pounded and dehusked rice is again fried in hot sand and thus Hurum is prepared.
+The pounded and dehusked rice is again fried in hot sand and thus hurum is prepared.
 It is served with curd, hot milk, yogurt, sugar or jaggery.